-Given that your symbols permit valid alphabetic sorting and root/date differentiation using the above rules, RealTest is able to construct a "symbol chain" during import, which it can later use to permit REALTIVE external symbol references.
+By using the logic inherent in this naming convention, RealTest is able to construct a "symbol chain" during import, which it can later use to permit REALTIVE external symbol references.

 For example, if your current symbol is ES-2016Z, then Extern(&1, C) would give you today’s close for ES-2017H, and Extern(&-1,C) would give today’s close for ES-2016U.

 The simplest application of this syntax is to accurately model "buy and hold" of a futures market using any desired rollover rule.
 For example, this strategy will hold 1 ES and roll at the open after the first day where the new contract has more volume than the old one:

 You can also use this technique to model spread trading, calculate contango/backwardation indicators, or who knows what else.

 The script es_compare.rts in the example scripts directory includes the above strategy and runs a comparison study of modeling "buy and hold" ES since its inception using (1) individual contracts with accurate rollover transaction modeling, (2) a single continuous price series without back-adjustment, and (3) a single continuous back-adjusted price series.

 When this kind of futures symbol chain exists, RealTest can also calcluate market-specific breadth values such as ranking by volume the active contracts within each market on a given date.
 See #ByMkt and the futures_calendar_spread.rts and futures_volume_rank.rts example scripts for details.